 Be mindful of the frequency in which you send emails -- you don’t want prospects to start identifying your emails as spam.

-E-books help prospects take a deeper dive into a subject matter.
+Like the one you see above, e-books help prospects take a deeper dive into a subject matter.

 Just like a traditional book, they’re full of information a prospect can use to help them solve a problem or learn more about a product or service.